 A new fundamental understanding of how nature works is necessary to direct and control matter at the quantum, atomic, and molecular levels in order to meet the global need for abundant, clean, and economical energy.

-Use-inspired basic energy research in the areas of advanced nuclear systems, catalysis, clean and efficient combustion, electric energy storage, geological sequestration of CO2, materials in extreme environments, hydrogen science, biofuels, solar energy utilization, solid state lighting, and superconductivity is required to create advanced energy technologies for the 21st century.
+Use-inspired basic energy research in the areas of solar energy utilization, clean and efficient combustion, electrical energy storage, carbon capture and sequestration, advanced nuclear systems, catalysis, materials in extreme environments, hydrogen science, solid state lighting, superconductivity, and environmental management is required to create advanced energy technologies for the 21st century.